Our objectives

 The Term Funding Scheme with additional incentives for SMEs (TFSME) (closed to new drawings)

-In March 2020, during heightened market uncertainty caused by the Covid-19 virus, the MPC introduced the Term Funding Scheme with additional incentives for SMEs (TFSME).
+In March 2020, during market uncertainty caused by the Covid-19 virus, our MPC introduced the Term Funding Scheme with additional incentives for SMEs (TFSME).
 The TFSME was designed to:

-- help reinforce the transmission of the reduction in Bank Rate to the real economy to ensure that businesses and households benefit from the MPC’s actions;
+- help reinforce the transmission of the Bank Rate reduction to the real economy to make sure that businesses and households could benefit from the MPC’s actions

-- provide participants with a cost-effective source of funding to support additional lending to the real economy, providing insurance against adverse conditions in bank funding markets;
+- give participants a cost-effective source of funding to support additional lending to the real economy, providing insurance against adverse conditions in bank funding markets

-- provide additional incentives for banks to support lending to small and medium-sized enterprises (SMEs) that typically bear the brunt of contractions in the supply of credit during periods of heightened risk aversion and economic downturns.
+- give banks additional incentives to support lending to small and medium-sized enterprises (SMEs) that typically bear the brunt of contractions in the supply of credit during periods of heightened risk aversion and economic downturns.

 We published a TFSME Market Notice, TFSME operating procedures and TFSME terms and conditions providing more details on the operation of the TFSME.